WT000/Bank-Simulator/README.md

 # APPLICATION SETUP

-Firstly, ensure that you've got Java JDK 8 or newer installed on your system.
-Furtheremore, you'll need Apache Maven to ensure the application can build its dependencies and function correctly.
+Firstly, ensure that you've got [Java JDK 8](https://www.oracle.com/java/technologies/downloads/#java8) or newer installed on your system.
+You'll also need [Apache Maven](https://maven.apache.org/download.cgi) to ensure the application can build its dependencies and function correctly.

 Once installed, navigate to the parent folder (ae1) and run:
 ```